 4.

-to regard as produced by or originating in the time, period, place, etc., indicated; credit; assign: to attribute a work to particular period; to attribute a discovery to a particular country.
+to regard as produced by or originating in the time, period, place, etc., indicated; credit; assign: to attribute a work to a particular period; to attribute a discovery to a particular country.

 noun